 I say that HARO links is the tide that raises all boats, wherein you will see a rise in keywords across your whole site rather than certain keywords.
 Across all our clients we have even seen them start ranking for a lot more keywords once they hit 20-25 haro backlinks.

 If you have the budget, staff, time for HARO links and other types of link building then that it something you should do.
-We offer the service for people who have the budget, but not the time, expertise or resources to do it yourself.
+We offer the service but on the Terkel and Qwoted platforms for people who have the budget, but not the time, expertise or resources to do it yourself.